This page contains details of the club coaching strategy and photos of our club coaches. please log into the Members area and choose:

 1. Information for Club Pilots

-The Cumbrian fells provide a challenging flying environment even for the experienced pilot.
-For the newly qualified CP, those with little airtime and pilots lacking in mountain flying experience it can appear daunting.
+The Cumbrian fells provide a challenging flying environment even for experienced pilots.
+For low airtime pilots, and those lacking in experience of flying in mountains, it can appear daunting – or it should do!

-This Coaching Strategy aims to provide a clearly defined and efficient approach to coaching for the benefit of both coaches and the coached.
+This Coaching Strategy aims to provide a clearly defined approach to coaching for the benefit of both coaches and the coached.

 The overarching aim of the coaching programme is to enable new pilots to fly safely and confidently in the fells.
 To this end the programme will focus on:

-- Developing the skills necessary for safe flying in the mountain environment.
+- Developing the skills necessary to fly safely in a mountain environment.

 - Imparting knowledge to help participating pilots to make informed flying decisions.

-- Helping Club Pilots raise their flying skills to the next level (Pilot).
+- Helping Club Pilots raise their flying skills and complete BHPA tasks to qualify achieve a Pilot rating.

 Who is coaching for?

 Any pilot can benefit from the coaching programme though it's generally aimed at lower-airtime pilots (especially those recently qualified at CP level) and pilots new to Cumbria.
-Pilots must have a minimum of CP and be a BHPA member – bring your BHPA card!
+Pilots must have a minimum of CP and be a BHPA member –You will probably be asked for your BHPA card so please check it’s in date and with you.

 How the coaching is delivered and how you can 'get coached'!